sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 ## The Hud

-The Hud is a feature that displays various points of interest (POI) on the OSD, live, by showing a marker where the location is on the screen.
+The Hud is a feature that displays various points of interest (POI) on the OSD, in "3D", by showing a marker where the location is on the screen.
 For now it's capable to display :

 - The home point
 - Nearby aircrafts as sent by an ESP32 LoRa modem